wal-g/wal-g/docs/PostgreSQL.md

 Run series of checks to ensure that WAL segment storage is healthy.
 Available checks:

+#### `integrity`
-`integrity` - ensure that there is a consistent WAL segment history for the cluster so WAL-G can perform a PITR for the backup.
-Essentially, it checks that all of the WAL segments in the range `[oldest backup start segment, current cluster segment)` are available in storage.
+Ensure that there is a consistent WAL segment history for the cluster so WAL-G can perform a PITR for the backup.
+Essentially, it checks that all the WAL segments in the range `[oldest backup start segment, current cluster segment)` are available in storage.
 If no backups found, `[1, current cluster segment)` range will be scanned.

 ![SegmentStatusIllustration](resources/wal_verify_segment_statuses.png)